Sphereon-Opensource/SSI-SDK/packages/ms-authenticator/README.md

 # ms-authenticator

-A Veramo plugin to authenticate using the Microsoft Authentication Library (MSAL).
+A SSI-SDK plugin to authenticate using the Microsoft Authentication Library (MSAL).

 ### Installation